Glossary

 G

-Graduate - Several meanings within learning.
-Most commonly: 1.
-A person who has gained a Bachelors/Professional degree; 2.
-A student who has passed a specific course/college year.
+Graduate - Has several meanings within learning.
+Most commonly; 1.
+A person who has gained a Bachelors/Professional degree.
+2. A student who has passed a specific course/ college year.

 H

-HE – Higher education (normally refers to universities, but can cover any post-compulsory education).
+HE – Higher education, (normally referring to Universities, but can cover any education post compulsory high school)

 I